 The Human Needs and Global Resources (HNGR) Program equips students to be whole and effective Christians by confronting the challenges of poverty, hunger, and justice in the Majority World (often referred to as the Third World or the Global South) from an interdisciplinary perspective and a biblical framework.
 The program's curriculum weaves together interdisciplinary course work on campus and a six-month off-campus internship in Latin America, Africa, Eastern Europe, South and Southeast Asia with an organization involved in holistic transformational development.
 Students study the theory, principles, and practices of development in the context of cross-cultural research and service, thereby formulating a Christian response to global issues through personal experience.
 For additional information see the Human Needs and Global Resources section of this catalog.

 Wheaton in Chicago is a semester-long, residential, experiential program of study.
 During the Wheaton in Chicago semester, students examine the origins and implications of urban issues through coursework, internships, and service opportunities.
-Since the program’s inception, more than 200 students—representing every division and more than 20 majors—have studied downtown.
+Since the program’s inception, more than 200 students—representing every division and more than 20 majors—have studied in the city.
 Wheaton in Chicago prepares these students for a lifetime of engagement with the presence and influence of the city in an increasingly urban world while requiring that they do so in a way that integrates a faithful Christian worldview.

 The May-in-Asia program is open to all students regardless of major and is sponsored by the interdisciplinary Asian Studies major and the History Department.
 It is an academic study of the dynamic Asian cultural traditions and of their role in the modern world.
 The overseas study occurs each May for four weeks after spring semester and includes selected topics from history, economics, religion, theology, literature, and philosophy with related lectures and field trips.
 Each year there is a different study location for this program rotating among such places as Beijing, Xian, Tokyo, Kyoto, Bangkok, and Singapore.
 In May 2013 it is expected that the program will be located in the Japanese cities of Tokyo and Kyoto.
 The courses focus on the history, thought, and contemporary cultures of each year’s site and its surrounding region.
 The program provides an in-depth and firsthand introduction to Asian culture.
 Contact Professor Charles Weber in the History Department for details on the program.